Some kills aren't so routine.

 A genre-bending tale about the extraordinary lives we're trained to overlook.

-From the filmmaker behind Karmalink (Venice Critics' Week), THE SENTRY blends 70s nostalgia, action-comedy, and a sharp jab at neocolonial narratives.
+From the director of Buddhist sci-fi feature Karmalink (Venice Critics' Week), THE SENTRY blends 70s nostalgia, action-comedy, and a sharp jab at neocolonial narratives.

 It's a rare filmmaker who can make a short film feel as rich and resonant as a full-length feature.
 But Wachtel does just that, thanks to his meticulous craftsmanship and ethical imagination.